pleiszenburg/zugbruecke/docs/faq.rst

 How does it work?
 -----------------

-During the first import of zugbruecke, a stand-alone Windows-version of the CPython interpreter corresponding to the used Unix-version is automatically downloaded and placed into the module's configuration folder (by default located at ``~/.zugbruecke/``).
-Next to it, also during first import, zugbruecke generates its own Wine-profile directory for being used with a dedicated ``WINEPREFIX``.
-This way, any undesirable interferences with other Wine-profile directories containing user settings and unrelated software are avoided.
+During the first import of *zugbruecke*, a stand-alone *Windows*-version of the *CPython* interpreter corresponding to the used *Unix*-version is automatically downloaded and placed into the module's configuration folder (by default located at ``~/.zugbruecke/``).
+Next to it, also during first import, zugbruecke generates its own *Wine*-profile directory for being used with a dedicated ``WINEPREFIX``.
+This way, any undesirable interferences with other *Wine*-profile directories containing user settings and unrelated software are avoided.

-During every import, zugbruecke starts the Windows Python interpreter on top of Wine.
+During every import, *zugbruecke* starts the *Windows* *Python* interpreter on top of *Wine*.
 It is used to run a server script named ``_server_.py``, located in the module's folder.

-zugbruecke offers everything ctypes would on the Unix system it is running on plus everything ctypes would offer if it was imported under Windows.
+*zugbruecke* offers everything *ctypes* would on the *Unix* system it is running on plus everything *ctypes* would offer if it was imported under *Windows*.
 Functions and classes, which have a platform-specific behavior, are replaced with dispatchers.
-The dispatchers decide whether the Unix or the Windows behavior should be used depending on the context of how they were invoked and what parameters were passed into them.
-If Windows specific behavior is chosen, calls are passed from zugbruecke's client code running on Unix to the server component of zugbruecke running on Wine.
+The dispatchers decide whether the *Unix* or the *Windows* behavior should be used depending on the context of how they were invoked and what parameters were passed into them.
+If *Windows* specific behavior is chosen, calls are passed from *zugbruecke*'s client code running on *Unix* to the server component of *zugbruecke* running on *Wine*.

 Is it secure?
 -------------

-No. See "Security" section of this document.
+No. See :ref:`chapter on security <security>`.

 How fast/slow is it?
 --------------------

 It performs reasonably well.
-See "Speed" section of this document.
+See :ref:`benchmark section <benchmarks>`.

 Can it handle structures?
 -------------------------